Updated June 14, 2023

 There are two common questions we are asked most frequently.

-But once you have decided to get a certification, the next step could be confusing.
+But the next step could be confusing once you have decided to get a certification.
 There are several certifications and related classes, and limited information on how the Salesforce certification works.
-There is also a dearth of resources that help you understand the subsequent steps and how to prepare for the certification.
+There is also a need for more resources that help you understand the subsequent steps and how to prepare for the certificate.

-Let’s see whether we can give you some insight on Salesforce certification options.
+Let’s see whether we can provide insight into Salesforce certification options.

 These are the two most popular certifications offered by the cloud computing service.

-The Admin track is presently comprised of two certifications: Administrator (ADM201) and Advanced Administrator (ADM211).
+The Admin track comprises two certifications: Administrator (ADM201) and Advanced Administrator (ADM211).
 ADM201 has no prerequisites.
 But you must successfully pass the ADM201 level to take the ADM211 certification.

-The same is true for developer certification as well.
+The same is valid for developer certification as well.
 Force.com Developer (DEV401) and Force.com Advanced Developer (DEV501) comprise the Developer track.
-While there are no prerequisites for DEV401, you must successfully qualify the test to get the DEV501 certification.
+While there are no prerequisites for DEV401, you must successfully qualify for the test to get the DEV501 certification.

-It’s all quite cut out and dry.
-But the confusion happens whenever you attempt to “cross the streams”.
+It’s all entirely cut out and dry.
+But the confusion happens whenever you attempt to “cross the streams.”

-The Salesforce Admin certification largely focuses on the daily areas of the cloud computing system.
-For instance, it’ll test your understanding of the security model, how to manage issues in the best possible way, how to create the workflow rules, and installing features like territory management and others.
+The Salesforce Admin certification primarily focuses on the daily areas of the cloud computing system.
+For instance, it’ll test your understanding of the security model, how to manage issues in the best possible way, create workflow rules, and install features like territory management and others.
 The Advanced Admin Certification also focuses on identical concepts.
 The only thing is that it’s a bit more complex.

-We suggest that all Salesforce administrators take the Developer, Administrator, and the Advanced Administrator test.
-Between all these three certifications, you will get a superb understanding of the functionality and features of the application, besides a thorough knowledge of the application’s database structure and how to build upon it.
+We suggest that all Salesforce administrators take the Developer, Administrator, and Advanced Administrator test.
+Between all these three certifications, you will get a great understanding of the functionality and features of the application, besides a thorough knowledge of the application’s database structure and how to build upon it.

 You can begin with the ADM201 or DEV401 test.
 Either of the two is fine.
-Many prefer taking the ADM201 first, followed by ADM211 and then DEV401.
-But there is no sacrosanct rule.
-You can begin with the one which is most comfortable to you or what makes the most sense, depending upon your career goals.
+Many prefer taking the ADM201 first, followed by ADM211, and then DEV401.
+But there is no holy rule.
+You can begin with the one most comfortable to you or what makes the most sense, depending on your career goals.

-Before beginning your preparation, just go through the certification page on the website of Salesforce.
+Before beginning your preparation, go through the certification page on the website of Salesforce.
 You’ll find all details about the certification program there.
-You’ll also get information on the official Salesforce training being offered at your area, and access the “certification verification” tool that allows others to check a party’s certification.
+You’ll also get information on the official Salesforce training being offered in your area and access the “certification verification” tool that allows others to check a party’s certification.

 The updated study material is available on the Salesforce certification website.
-The guide is mostly an outline of the examination that includes the topics to be covered and the weight allotted to each topic.
-Print the study guide and use it as a ready reference material.
+The guide is primarily an examination outline that includes the topics to be covered and the weight allotted to each case.
+Print the study guide and use it as ready reference material.
 Determine the areas that you aren’t proficient enough and start to focus on these areas.